jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 - Provide real-time monitoring.
 Sentinel-2 revisits every 5 days, and imagery is available with a delay.
 This is a trend analysis tool, not a live feed.
 - Guarantee uniform accuracy globally.
 Best results on dark asphalt in clear conditions.
 Weaker on light-colored or unpaved roads, and in frequently cloudy regions.

-Be honest about these limits when using the tool.
-Its value comes from what it can reliably measure: volume, direction, speed, and change over time.
-Overstating its capabilities will undermine your credibility, especially in intelligence and research contexts where your audience will verify your claims.

 ## Interesting Targets